 While Forza Horizon 4 retains its driving feel & immersion levels, its open-world racing concept, and car collectathon, there’s still enough to set this apart from the last FH game.
 The new setting, the new weather conditions, and various race types for each kind of car mean that you’ll be kept busy showing off in this make-believe festival.

-It ain’t the mind-blowing revelation of racing games like its prequel (which I did mention a lot in The Last King podcast).
-At the very least it’s this year’s sole pick for the”Most Racing You’ll Do At The South of Edinburgh” award.
+It ain’t the mind-blowing revelation of racing games like its prequel (which I did mention a lot in The Last King podcast), but it’s not like Forza Horizon 3 is around anymore.
+Simply put, it’s the year’s sole pick for the”Most Racing You’ll Do At The South of Edinburgh” award.
 Or the “Best Racing Game To Piss Off British Countryside Folks” award.
+And it does a tremendous job in doing so.

 Whether you want to collect a bunch of cars and drive them really fast in the English countryside in any of the four seasons, or just do offroad and dirt racing and wished there was a decent game that satisfied that itch, you can’t do any wrong with Forza Horizon 4.